 – Plastic – In 2015, plastic production reached 322 million metric tons.
 That’s the weight of 900 Empire State Buildings.
 And by 2050, it’s expected to double.
 Plastic pollution is one of the most pressing environmental issues of our time.

-Air pollutions (Burning coil, gas and fossil fuels)
+– Air pollution (Burning coil, gas and fossil fuels)

-Human activities can be categorized into one of these three big groups, and overpopulation exacerbates everything.
+Human activities can be categorised into one of these three big groups, and overpopulation exacerbates everything.

 What Does Impact the Earth’s Ecosystems?